ntnu-arl/olympus_mpc_demo/README.md

 The main contents of this repository include:

-* A simulation environment in drake and ROS1, with a simplified model of the robot, to test the proposed attitude controller
+* A simulation environment in drake and ROS1, with a simplified model of the olympus robot, to test the proposed attitude controller.
+( The full model along with more details about the design and overall can be found in the  [Olympus design repo](https://github.com/ntnu-arl/Olympus-design).)
 * The code for the proposed controller